Sudo Slider

 ease:'swing'

 Set the easing the document should make the animation with.
-This affects all sliding animations.
+This affects all animations (also the height changing animations).

 There are 2 easings included in jQuery, and they are 'swing' and 'linear'